libp2p/specs/pubsub/gossipsub/README.md

 ### Control messages

 The protocol defines four control messages:
-- `GRAFT`: graft a mesh link; this notifies the peer that it has been added to the local mesh view.
+- `GRAFT`: graft a mesh link; this notifies a receiving remote peer that it has been added to the dialing peer's local mesh view.
-- `PRUNE`: prune a mesh link; this notifies the peer that it has been removed from the local mesh view.
+- `PRUNE`: prune a mesh link; this notifies a receiving remote peer that it has been removed from the dialing peer's local mesh view.
 - `IHAVE`: gossip; this notifies the peer that the following messages were recently seen and are available on request.
 - `IWANT`: request transmission of messages announced in an `IHAVE` message.

 ### Router state